SalimFares4/Hate-Speech-Detection/Code/README.md

 # Data Pre-Processing
+P.S To excute these file, either change the files path or put all the files and the dataset in the same folder.

 This file contains normalization, cleaning functions we used to pre-process our data you do not need to run this file we have already excuted it and appended the results to the data file in a seperated column called "clean".
 You can simply load the data